Skip to main content

 • Cause of fetal death and medical information for fetus and mother (PDF)

 You may correct information in Minnesota Registration and Certification (MR&C) for fetal deaths that you registered at any time.
 Parents may request a Certificate of Birth Resulting in Stillbirth.
-Learn more on the Stillbirth Records page.
+Learn more: Stillbirth Records.

 Cause of death data